lucasrd641/ecommerce-crud-api/README.md

 - Dockerized application for easy setup and scalability.
 - API documentation using OpenAPI 3.0.
 - Automated tests with JUnit and Mockito.
-- Graceful error handling and appropriate HTTP status codes.
+- Error handling and appropriate HTTP status codes.
 - Lombok used to minimize boilerplate code and improve readability

 ## Prerequisites